 I am a paradox of opposite emotions, which is confusing but fine.
-Life after a loss is merely perplexing, and if I didn’t know it was normal to experience grief years after a loss, I think I’d be feeling pretty crazy right about now.
+Life after a loss is merely perplexing and, if I didn’t know it’s normal to experience grief years after a loss, I think I’d be feeling pretty crazy right about now.

 My mother was “home” – it existed within her – and now that she’s gone, I’ll never be able to truly return.
 I’m untethered, yet I’m supposed to moor my own children to the world.
 It’s baffling to think that I’m their stability when so many days I feel like a crumbling pile of sand.
 I wonder if my mother ever felt this way – washed away by the tide and rebuilt again by the children the next day.
 There are so many things I wish I could ask her.

 “Time heals all wounds” is a particularly laughable phrase among people who are grieving.
 Time doesn’t heal all wounds; it just rolls in like a slow-motion tsunami and carries you off down the shore.
 Yes, you may find yourself removed from the extreme intensity of grief, but you’re also further from the physical reality of your loved one and a past where they could be heard, seen, and embraced.
 Time doesn’t heal all wounds; it simply creates a distance.
 And realistically, who wants to put distance between themselves and someone they love?